hemati/IAACalculator/README.md

 [id-s10-0	sagen	Gesagt, alle Mann und Frau getan.
 12345	null	null	null	null	null	null	54321	null	]

-It should be mentioned that the Bennett's agreement is only for 2 Annotators.
+It should be mentioned that the Bennett's agreement works for only 2 Annotators.

 -------------------------------------------------------------------------------------------------